CLOSE X

 Heidelberg Castle is one of Germany’s most famous landmarks and is the symbol of German Romanticism.
 Although mostly in ruins, it is still occupied and continues to impart a fairy-tale look to the scene.

 While the castle dominates the skyline when viewed from below, the view from its terrace down over the Old Town is even better.
 You reach the terrace the castle’s central courtyard, after showing your ticket at the gate.
-The entrance fee is €7, which also includes the fare for the Bergbahn.
+The entrance fee also includes the fare for the Bergbahn.

 Heidelberg Castle Illuminations

-If you’re visiting Heidelberg, to see something visually spectacular, time your visit for the Heidelberg Castle Illuminations.
+If you’re visiting Heidelberg to see something visually spectacular, time your visit for the Heidelberg Castle Illuminations.
 It visually recreates the French burning of the castle in 1689 and 1693, leaving behind today’s famous ruins.

 During the illumination, Heidelberg Castle is in a bath of red firelight, as if the ruins are on fire once again.
 Coming right after that is a spectacular fireworks display over the Neckar River.
 Check with the tourist office for the dates and times of the Illuminations.